What does our children with disabilities service do?

 All children in our care from the age of 2 and in education post-16, including university, are part of our virtual school – this includes looked after children (LAC) with special educational needs and/or disability (SEND).

 Support Offered by Bedfordshire Youth Offending Teams (YOTs)

-The Bedfordshire Youth Offending Teams (YOTs) are directly involved in the administration of the Youth Justice System at local level.
+The Bedfordshire Youth Offending Teams (YOTs) are directly involved in the administration of the Youth Justice System at the local level.
 They give support to young people who become involved in the system, and to their families, from the initial point of involvement through to supervision of young people who have been through the courts.
-Where reparation forms part of the solution, they will be involved in making all the necessary arrangements to see it through, and take an active part in the process to ensure the most satisfactory outcome for all concerned.
-In addition the YOTs work closely with schools to develop restorative justice activity, as well as undertaking specific school focused projects aimed at crime prevention.
+Where reparation forms part of the solution, they will be involved in making all the necessary arrangements to see it through and take an active part in the process to ensure the most satisfactory outcome for all concerned.
+In addition, the YOTs work closely with schools to develop restorative justice activity, as well as undertaking specific school focused projects aimed at crime prevention.
 These include citizenship and crime projects and arranging prison visits with young people who are at risk of offending.

-The Youth Offending service is made up of multi-agency professionals from health, education and the police to provide a tailored support and intervention to all young people.
+The Youth Offending service is made up of multi-agency professionals from health, education and the police to provide tailored support and intervention to all young people.

 The service can be contacted as below: